 He used his famous Hungarian charm to persuade London dealers and the new generation of British artists to lend him work, which he often transported on the roof rack or back seat of his Morris Minor.
 The same charm and enthusiasm attracted visiting stars of stage and film, and soon built a loyal following among the cultural elite.

-His earliest exhibitions in Manchester included a Lucian Freud and John Caxton show, and work by Graham Sutherland and Henry Moore.
+His earliest exhibitions in Manchester included a Lucian Freud and John Craxton show, and work by Graham Sutherland and Henry Moore.
 The post-war Manchester public was slow to buy, but one of his rare sales was to Salford-based artist L.S.
-Lowry, marking the beggining of a life-long freindship.
+Lowry, marking the begining of a life-long freindship.